-St. Louis chef and restaurateur Gerard Craft closed his former restaurant, Niche, and opened a new concept, Sardella, that features a new
+St. Louis chef and restaurateur Gerard Craft closed his former restaurant, Niche, and opened a new concept, Sardella, that features a new design and menu.

 Modeled after ancient Calabrian culture, Sardella offers seasonal ingredients and age-old Italian cooking techniques in an intimate 60-seat space.
 Soaked in blues and whites, the design evokes seaside Mediterranean towns.

 Designed by St. Louis-based Casco Architecture + Engineering, the restaurant features antique oak floors, pops of color from the marigold-hued banquette seating and a white plank ceiling with large wood joists.